adtork/Jeremy-Azure-lab/Expressroute-Q-in-Q/readme.md

 # Expressroute 802.1ad (Q-in-Q)
 Some Expressroute service providers require customers to use 802.ad tunneling (aka Q-in-Q) for circuit termination.
 Other Expressroute Service Providers have the ability to terminate Q-in-Q for the customer and provide Q trunks, VLAN tagged, or untagged packets to the customer.
 This guide is intended to provide a high level overview of Q-in-Q functionality as well as example configurations for common Expressroute topologies.
+All providers have resilient infrastructure and the switches used in the topology are not an exact representation.
 Expressroute details are outside the scope of this document.

 **Important items to consider when terminating Q-in-Q for Expressroute**